-Created in conjunction with the presidency itself, this position was initially intended to be primarily utilized in the legislative branch of the government, however, it has become a far more executive position in recent years.
+Created in conjunction with the presidency itself, this position was initially intended to be primarily utilized in the legislative branch of the government.
+However, it has become a far more executive position in recent years.

-What requirements are needed to be Vice-President?
+What requirements are needed to be Vice President?

-In order to run for and be elected to the vice presidency, there is a series of requirements that a potential candidate must meet:
+To run for and be elected to the vice presidency, there is a series of requirements that a potential candidate must meet:

 - Be at least thirty-five years of age

-- Be a natural-born U.S. citizen
+- Be a natural-born United States citizen

 - Lived in the United States for at least fourteen years